ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/bolt-samples.md

 PERF2BOLT: wrote 321 objects and 0 memory objects to perf.fdata
 ```

-### Generate Optimised Executable
+### Run BOLT to generate the optimized executable

-The final step is to generate a new executable using the `perf.fdata`.
+The final step is to generate a new executable using `perf.fdata`.

+To run BOLT use the command below and substitute the name of your application:

 ```bash { target="ubuntu:latest" }
 llvm-bolt ./executable -o ./new_executable -data perf.fdata -reorder-blocks=ext-tsp -reorder-functions=hfsort -split-functions -split-all-cold -split-eh -dyno-stats
 ```

-Output from `llvm-bolt`, it describes the executable stats before & after optimisation.
+The output from `llvm-bolt` describes the executable stats before and after optimization:

 ```output
 BOLT-INFO: shared object or position-independent executable detected